retooth2/xenharmlib/doc/periodic_package.rst

 Since in :code:`periodic` the scale only represents a section of an infinite series, indices and index-based parameters have a different semantic.
 Because we are talking about an infinite series, each element in the series must be attributed to a single integer index.
-Consequently indices in the package do not have lower or upper bounds.
+Consequently, indices in the package do not have lower or upper bounds.

 The equivalent function of the :code:`[]` operator is the package function